-Analysis | The right-wing media-verse finds a powerful opponent for its straw men
+Analysis | The right-wing media-verse finds a powerful proponent for its straw men

 Carlson didn’t reply to that, but he did riff on it: “It’s funny that they’re accusing you of treason.”

 Who is?
 Who accused him of treason?
-Carlson’s jumped from “people like you” to “you” in order to amplify the idea that Mitchell represents a broad, oppressed mass of people who the elites are trying to cajole into engaging in a shooting war with Russia.
+Carlson’s jumped from “people like you” to “you” to amplify the idea that Mitchell represents a broad, oppressed mass of people who the elites are trying to cajole into engaging in a shooting war with Russia.

 Carlson had already set the stage for this by asking Mitchell how he could “get to be so honest when everyone else is afraid to say what they think.”
 Again, who would be afraid to say “I will fight for my home, my family and values?”
 I’ll say that: I will fight for my home, my family and values.
 I, too, would not be excited to be conscripted to fight in Ukraine against Russia.
 Typing those words was not scary for me.
 But Carlson won’t hail me as clarion voice of honesty because I am one of those “elites” he hates (though, of course, not as much as he is).